 Xero integrates with more than 250 apps, making it the clear winner here.

-Wave is completely free, so it should be at the top of your list
+Wave is entirely free, so it should be at the top of your list.

 FreshBooks and Zoho Books offer a support network that makes your life easier.

 Xero and Zoho Books are the most secure of the bunch.

 Again, any option you pick from this list will be great software and will probably meet your needs and help you grow your business by taking care of the accounting so you could focus on more important tasks.